-Actually, it’s very strange, because other “server” applications which are based on other technologies don’t have native support for automatic NTLM authentication (for example, PHP applications).
-Client applications (IE, Chrome, MS Word, etc.) support it, but by default, automatic authentication is only possible in the Intranet zone.
+Actually, it’s very strange, because other “server” applications which are based on the other technologies don’t have a native support for the automatic NTLM authentication (for example, PHP applications).
+Client applications (IE, Chrome, MS Word, etc.) support it, but by default, the automatic authentication is only possible in the Intranet zone.
 It means that credentials will only be sent to a host accessible by a short name (without dots), like “http://evil/”.

 But Java doesn’t have such rules.
 So a Java application will perform NTLM authentication on any hosts which will demand it, even on http://www.evil.com/ (with dots) or http://192.168.0.1 (any IP address).
 So we are able to grab hashes while we are located anywhere in the Internet.

 To sum up, our experience shows that many big Java applications have different vulnerabilities which let us perform SSRF attacks.
 They are launched under user accounts more often rather than services in OS Windows.
 So, there we have a very good base to perform NTLM Relay attacks (including SMB relay).

 SSRF + Java + Windows = Love :)